-The management report of Deutsche Pfandbriefbank AG (pbb) and the group management report are combined, in accordance with the German Accounting Standard (GAS) 20.
-Information provided in this consolidated management report relates - if not explicitly stated otherwise - to both pbb Group as a whole, and to pbb as an individual company.
+The management report of Deutsche Pfandbriefbank AG ("pbb") and the Group management report have been combined in accordance with section 315 (5) in conjunction with section 298 (2) of the German Commercial Code (Handelsgesetzbuch - "HGB").
+Information provided in this combined management report relates - if not explicitly stated otherwise - both to pbb Group as a whole, and to pbb as an individual entity.
 The report also includes information referring solely to the parent entity pbb (with explanations on the basis of the German Commercial Code (HGB)).
-The annual report of pbb in accordance with HGB and the consolidated management report are published simultaneously in the German Federal Gazette (Bundesanzeiger).
+The annual report of pbb in accordance with the HGB and the combined management report are published simultaneously in the German Company Register (Unternehmensregister).